BonoboPLC/bonoboplc_wiki/administration/games/lotterytemplates.md

 title: Lottery Templates
 description: A selection of pre-configured Lottery games on the Bonobo platform
 published: 1
-date: 2020-02-03T12:46:01.925Z
+date: 2020-02-03T12:46:19.901Z
 tags:
 ---

 # Lottery Master Templates

-The following lottery games are pre-configured for UK charities and feature a **£1 entry** with a chance to win a  maximum Jackpot of **£25,000**.
+The following lottery Master Templates can be used to create your own Lottery games.